Skip to content

 Structures include but not limited to; culverts, bridges, weirs, dams, headwalls (inlets and outfalls), walls, bank reinforcement (erosion protection), channel alteration (coir rolls or physical excavations), trash and security screens, booms (litter and oil control), piers, launching points, temporary working platforms, scaffolding and equipment.

-To adequately understand and consider your proposals we need to receive plans and drawings, drawn to scale by a competent engineer or surveyor and show the Ordnance Datum Newlyn (the height above sea level).
-The drawings must be no larger than A0 size, and they need to include the following:
+To adequately consider your proposals we need to receive plans and drawings, drawn to scale by a competent engineer or surveyor.
+These must be referenced to Ordnance Datum Newlyn (the height above sea level) and be no larger than A0 size.
+The following plans and sections must be provided:

-Site plan (general arrangement): The plan should be drawn to an appropriate scale, which must be clearly stated.
-You must provide a plan of the site showing:
+Site plan (general arrangement): The plan must be drawn to an appropriate scale, which must be clearly stated and must show:

 • The existing site, including any watercourse